A few months ago, I was invited to give a presentation at TechTO, a popular meetup.

 - Ignore the well-intentioned person in front of you holding up a piece of paper that says “30 seconds to go”.
 It’s distracting and encourages you to rush to the end.
 Instead, stay focused and relaxed to ensure the presentation ends the way you want.
 If the presentation is a few seconds too long, no one is going to complain.

 - Enjoy your time on stage.
-The opportunity to do presentation is a good thing, no matter long.
+The opportunity to do a presentation is a good thing, no matter long.
 I always appreciate being asked to present because it’s an amazing way to present ideas and connect.

 Here’s a video of the presentation, while the slides are below:

 More: For some excellent insight into how to give a presentation, check out Scott Berkun’s “Confessions of a Public Speaker”.
-For anyone who speaks or aspires to speak, it’s an insider’s take on the realities of public presentations.
+For anyone who speaks or aspires to speak, it’s an insider’s take on the realities of public presentation.